CollinErickson/MVP2005/HowIMadeThis.md

 best players on the Yankees, but he had stats as a batter, but now he switched to be a pitcher.
 I just deleted him.

 1. Save rosters to memory card.
+Delete any other files on the memory card.
 Save memory card to `./memcards/release`.
-Update the screenshots and text in the README.md file, then build the HTML file.
+Update the screenshots and text in the README.md file (including last update date), then build the HTML file.
 Commit and push.

 1. Tag the release on GitHub with the new memory card file.
 Make sure the .ps2